smartcontractkit/documentation/docs/chainlink-keepers/manage-upkeeps.md

 ## Fund your Upkeep

 You must monitor the balance of your Upkeep.
-If the Upkeep LINK balance drops below the [minimum balance](../keeper-economics/#minimum-balance), the Keepers Network will not perform the Upkeep.
+If the Upkeep LINK balance drops below the [minimum balance](../keeper-economics/#minimum-balance), the Chainlink Automation Network will not perform the Upkeep.

 > 📘 ERC677 Link
 >